itsraghz/netlify-hugo-site/content/posts/typescript/typescript-variables.md

 console.log(age);
 ```

-The above program is legally valid as it follows the norms, by assiging a numeric data to the variable `age` whose type is defined as `number`.
+The above program is legally valid as it follows the norms, by assigning a numeric data to the variable `age` whose type is defined as `number`.

 ## Example 2 - Invalid data assignment